AlliedToasters/PyCDA/readme.md

 ## Versioning

-PyCDA follows something like [SemVer](http://semver.org/) guidelines, the current release is 0.1.1 and is still in early development.
-I like to call it 'super top secret pre-alpha release 0.1.1', but it's not really a secret.
-You'll get version 0.1.1 and its dependencies via pip install pycda.
+PyCDA follows something like [SemVer](http://semver.org/) guidelines, the current release is "lucky" 0.1.13 and is still in early development.
+I fixed the data file loading issues that came with 'super top secret pre-alpha release 0.1.1', and we finally have something that does something "out of the box."

 ## Authors

 * **Michael Klear** - *Initial work* - [AlliedToasters](https://github.com/AlliedToasters)

+## Contributing

+PyCDA is a community project and we welcome anybody in the CDA research community, planetary scientists, or Python developers to the fold.
+Please reach out to Michael Klear at:<br>

+michael.klear@colorado.edu<br>

+-or-<br>

+michael.r.klear@gmail.com<br>

+to contribute!

 ## License